liferay/liferay-docs/discover/portal/articles/09-collaboration-suite/02-managing-events-and-calendar-resources.markdown

 delete, or update a comment on an event.
 The Permissions permission determines whether a role can update an event's permissions.

-In the Invitations collapsible section, you can invite users, organizations, or other calendar resources to an event.
-To invite a user, group, or resource, start typing the name of the entity you'd like to invite and a list of matches will appear.
+In the Invitations collapsible section, you can invite users, sites, or other calendar resources to an event.
+To invite a user, site, or resource, start typing the name of the entity you'd like to invite and a list of matches will appear.
 Select the one you want or hit *Enter* if the entity you'd like to invite is at the top of the list.
 All the entities you've invited to your event